 Properties of Praseodymium

 - The element tends to form a black coating in the presence of air.
-Like other metals, Praseodymium does not get oxidized or does not possess the corrosion resistant feature.
+Like other metals, Praseodymium does not get oxidized or does not possess a corrosion-resistant feature.

 - In the reaction with water, the metal forms praseodymium hydroxide giving out hydrogen gas.
 The metal usually exists in its trivalent state, Pr3+, in the compound form.
-The salts of this substance appear as pale green color.
+The salts of this substance appear a pale green colour.